hpcralf/CoSMic/README.md

 under different scenarios regarding NPIs.

 ## Installation

+### R-version
-Since CoSMic is currently not developed up to the state of a proper R-package please install it using
+Since the CoSMic R-version is currently not developed up to the state of a proper R-package please install it using
 ```R
 library(devtools)
 devtools::install_github("hpcralf/CoSMic",build_manual=TRUE,build_vignettes=TRUE)